The candidates on this list are the intended Gold Directors from the Gold Member companies who are running for election as Gold Director Selectors.

 I am responsible for OpenStack at Canonical, the company behind Ubuntu.
 Involved OpenStack since 2011, I've helping design and release Canonical's OpenStack distribution since that time.
 Prior to Canonical I worked with MySQL and Red Hat so have a good background in Open Source infrastructure technology and a rounded view of differing models, communities and the challenges of each.

 Johan Christenson is a serial entrepreneur whom has successfully exited multiple companies he founded.
-After receiving a graduate degree in Engineering, from Florida Institute of Technology, his focus turned to the digital media space.
+After receiving a graduate degree in Engineering, from Florida Institute of Technology, his focus turned to the digital space.
 He has raised money both in the US and Europe from venture capical firms such as Benchmark Capital and Balderton Capital.

 Johan is the founder and CEO of City Network, which offers a global public cloud as well as private clouds for enterprises - all based on OpenStack.
 City Networks mission is to enable innovation and focuses on enterprises with regulatory challenges such as banks and insurance companies.